ebmeds/ebmeds-docker/README.md

     /var/lib/docker/volumes/ebmeds_ebmeds-logstash-queue/_data

 Assuming that the path, as mentioned earlier, is our Logstash volume path.
-Navigate to the `/var/lib/docker/volumes` and run the following command (in macOS, you must first `screen` into the Docker virtual machine, check Docker properties for its location):
+Navigate to the `/var/lib/docker/volumes` and run the following command (in macOS, you must first use the command `docker run -it --rm --privileged --pid=host justincormack/nsenter1` to enter the Docker virtual machine):

     # Make sure you are in the right directory
     $ pwd